Gas Fire Cost

 £500

-How Much Does It Cost to Install A Gas Fire?
+How Much to Fit a Gas Fire?

 The average cost to install a gas fire can vary depending on the price and model of your chosen gas fire and whether or not there is any extra pipework involved with installing your gas fire.